GCC High SharePoint Migration

 SharePoint Customization Breakage Patterns and GCC High Readiness Criteria

-Standard list and library configurations, native page templates, Microsoft-provided web parts, Microsoft Purview-based retention and sensitivity labels, and information architecture defined in metadata rather than custom code.
+SharePoint customizations divide into three categories at GCC High readiness evaluation.
+The first category survives without modification: standard list and library configurations, native page templates, Microsoft-provided web parts, Microsoft Purview-based retention and sensitivity labels, and information architecture defined in metadata rather than custom code.
 These transfer cleanly through Microsoft’s migration tooling.

 Compliance Requirements That Drive GCC High SharePoint Migration for Defense Contractors